jliljebl/flowblade/flowblade-trunk/docs/KNOWN_ISSUES.md

 **Status:** No work is planned on this.
 This is almost guaranteed to be MLT or codec issue and as such cannot be fixed within Flowblade.

+#### 3. Changing profile for rendering changes image scaling / positioning for compositors.

+Compositors and filters receive broken image scaling and positioning if project profile is changed for rendering.

+The problem is that the relevant data is saved as absolute pixel values, not as 0-1 normalized floats.
+Changing the render profile does not change the positioning or scaling correctly, e.g 50 px x position is different image posiotion for HD and SD images.

+The current proposed solution is to render using original profile and re-render to desired dimensions.

+**Status** No work is planned on this.
+An acceptable work around exists, and a fix would require large de-stabilizing changes all over the code base.